sunfishcode/origin/README.md

    "alloc" and "thread" features, so that it doesn't need to pull in a global allocator.

+ - The [origin-start-lto example] is like origin-start, but builds with LTO.

 ## Fully static linking

-The resulting executables in the origin-start and origin-start-no-alloc examples don't depend on any dynamic libraries, however by default they do still depend on a dynamic linker.
+The resulting executables in the origin-start, origin-start-no-alloc, and origin-start-lto examples don't depend on any dynamic libraries, however by default they do still depend on a dynamic linker.

 For fully static linking, there are two options: